AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

    rr = roadrunner.RoadRunner("http://www.ebi.ac.uk/biomodels-main/download?mid=BIOMD0000000010")

-If the model was loaded successfully, the RoadRunner object is now ready to use,  otherwise an exception will be raised that contains extendend information detailing exactly what failed.
+If the model was loaded successfully, the RoadRunner object is now ready to use,  otherwise an exception will be raised that contains extended information detailing exactly what failed.
 If any warnings are found in the SBML document, these will be displayed in the console error log.

 Additionally, there are a couple models **included with libRoadRunner**.
 The models  ``feedback.xml``